ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - <<TODO>>
 - `kdbtypes.h` now comes with support for C99 types
 - We added the private headerfiles `kdbnotificationinternal.h`, `kdbioplugin.h`. *(Thomas Wahringer)*
+- The I/O binding header files have been moved a new directory called `kdbio`.
+  For example, instead of including `elektra/kdbio_ev.h` users of the binding now include `elektra/kdbio/ev.h`. *(Thomas Wahringer)*

 ## Build